bit-whisperer/RazerBlade152022Drivers/README.md

 KBD - Keyboard

 I will add more if I find any hiccups, but for now the rest of the drivers could be found on Windows Update.
-For now this is only the Razer proprietary developed drivers for the various devices on the computer (mouse, keyboard)
+For now these are only the Razer proprietary developed drivers for the various devices on the computer (mouse, keyboard)